genome/bfx-workshop/README.md

 After registering, you'll be added to an email distribution list and slack channel for the course.
 See the [Communications](README.md#Communications) section below for details.
 There is no obligation to complete the course if you register, but it helps us with planning and securing appropriate resources.

+**You can join the course at any time!**  All of the lessons and lectures are archived, so you are welcome to "catch-up" on your own - we're happy to help talk you through homework questions, even if they're from a month ago!

 ## Schedule

 Weekly workshops are held on Mondays @ 10am in [Mid-Campus Center](https://maps.google.com/?q=4590%20Children) (MCC) 11th floor Main Conference Room (Room #11504)

 The BFX Workshop schedule, __subject to change__, is available below.
 Previous years' course materials can still be accessed in the [archive](archive) folder.
 We *strongly* encourage in-person participation, but a Zoom recording of each Workshop session will also be made available shortly after each session.
 See [Participation](README.md#Participation) for more details about external or remote participation.

-Time will be set aside before and after lectures for "office hours", where you can get help with assignments, or ask for advice about your own projects.
+Time will be set aside 30 minutes before and after each lecture for "office hours", where you can get help with assignments, or ask for advice about your own projects.

 ### Fall 2025